subquery/documentation/docs/run_publish/monitor.md

 ### Step 4.
 Install and Start Grafana

-You can download & install from the official Grafana website using the offical instructions to [install Grafana](https://grafana.com/docs/grafana/latest/setup-grafana/installation/).
+You can download & install Grafana from the official website using the official instructions to [install Grafana](https://grafana.com/docs/grafana/latest/setup-grafana/installation/).

 ::: tip Warning
 You must change the Grafana web port as the default SubQuery node port is 3000 which conflicts with the default Grafana port.
 Modify file `$WORKING_DIR/conf/defaults.ini` ([Grafana configuration file location](https://grafana.com/docs/grafana/latest/setup-grafana/configure-grafana/#configuration-file-location)) `http_port` to 3001 or other.